meilisearch/documentation/guides/getting_started/comparison_to_alternatives.md

 ### MeiliSearch vs. Typesense

-MeiliSearch and Typesense target a set of use cases involving small-medium datasets.
-We could say their primary focus is on offering a super fast and relevant search for end-user.
+Typesense uses a default_sorting_field on each document, it means that before indexing your documents you need to compute a relevancy score for typesense to be able to sort them based on your needs (https://typesense.org/docs/0.11.1/guide/#ranking-relevance).
-Both of them use a reverse index with a Levenshtein automaton in order to handle typos.
-But, contrary to Typesense, MeiliSearch also uses a bucket sort which means that a default relevancy algorithm based on the proximity of words in the documents, the fields in which the words are found, and the number of typos is executed.
+On the other hand, MeiliSearch uses a bucket sort which means that there is a default relevancy algorithm based on the proximity of words in the documents, the fields in which the words are found and the number of typos (https://docs.meilisearch.com/guides/advanced_guides/ranking ...).
+And you can still add your own custom rules if you want to alter the default search behavior.
-On the other hand, MeiliSearch is written in Rust, which combines performance, security, and is part of a modern ecosystem that will allow easier maintenance.

 ### MeiliSearch vs. Algolia

 MeiliSearch was inspired by Algolia’s product and the algorithms behind it.
 We indeed studied most of the algorithms and data structures described in their blog posts in order to implement our own.
 MeiliSearch is thus a new search engine based on the work of Algolia and recent research papers.
 It provides similar features and reaches the same level of relevance just as quickly as its predecessor.
-Icing on the cake, MeiliSearch is open source!

-The fact that MeiliSearch is written in Rust, a systems-level and modern programming language, allows to rapidly build features; which is not especially the case in other low-level languages such as C++ or C. Rust also enables portability and flexibility, which makes the deployment of our search engines inside Virtual Machines, containers, or even Lambda@Edge, a seamless operation.
+Contrary to Algolia, MeiliSearch is open-source and written in Rust, a systems-level and modern programming language, allows to rapidly build features.
+Rust also enables portability and flexibility, which makes the deployment of our search engines inside Virtual Machines, containers, or even Lambda@Edge, a seamless operation.

 One of Algolia major assets is the robust worldwide infrastructure that they offer to their customers.
 MeiliSearch currently delivers a search engine and is not in a position to provide a competitive infrastructure yet.
-However, we aim it to be much more simple to develop and maintain than Algolia’s.
+However, we aim it to be much more simple to deploy and maintain than Algolia’s.

 ## A Quick Look at the Search Engine Landscape